-Stanislaus County is proposing to install a new sanitary sewer system, domestic water supply system, and storm drain system in Area 40, an unincorporated urban pocket located within Stanislaus Local Agency Formation Commission's (LAFCO) adopted Sphere of Influence (SOI) for the City of Ceres (City).
+Stanislaus County is proposing to install a new sanitary sewer system, domestic water supply system, and storm drain system in Area 44, an unincorporated urban pocket of Stanislaus County located in the community of Riverdale Park, within the Stanislaus Local Agency Formation Commission (LAFCO) adopted Sphere of Influence (SOI) for the City of Modesto.
 The proposed Project would additionally install safety improvements throughout the area, including sidewalks, Americans with Disabilities Act (ADA) compliant curb ramps, crosswalks, and street lighting.